patrickdx/JetBrainsAcademy/battleship/README.md

 Writing games is probably one of the most exciting tasks in programming.
 Develop your own version of the popular "Battleship Game" to play with your friends!

+## Instructions

+- The game starts off with any type of 2 players (human/computer) where they input the ships using two coords. ex: (F6 G6), the players are given 5 ships each with varying length.
+- After each player correctly has placed their ships, the battle commences, where both players take turns firing at coordinates.
+If the coordinate is located where the opponent's ship is at, then is marked as HIT, if miss marked as M.
+- The first player to sink all the ships wins.

 ## Learning outcomes

 You will understand the process of developing such a complex program as a game and learn about processing user input and handling errors.